aftabsikander/MobilityDemo/README.md

-# Mercari  App Code Setup
+# Mobility App Code Setup

 ## Android Studio IDE
 Version 3.4.1 of Android Studio IDE was used for developing the Mercari App